chanachadad/CV-project/README.md

 3. choose_action(3, "imp.jpg") - for coloring the image (without cleaning).

 For running in colab: upload image named "imp.jpg" to the drive. fix_me initialized to option 2.
+The output images for restore saves to "_restored.png" The output images for coloring saves to "_colorized.png"